cazala/synaptic/docs/growing-neural-ca.md

 and retains the persistence learning rate through update 2,048 before decaying it.
 This teaches repair during the same early window in which the flower first becomes stable instead of postponing regeneration for a separate long phase.
+The page presents those boundaries as three explicit curriculum states: growth (updates 0–127), stability (128–511), and regeneration (512 onward).
+Each state has its own progress indicator and live caption.
+Manual damage stays locked through the first two phases so an accidental cut cannot be mistaken for a regeneration test.

 Selected outputs replace the same pool entries they came from, allowing a state to accumulate a long trajectory over many short BPTT windows.
 After warm-up,